-Details Within every Roman house there would have been a sacred shine, or lararium, dedicated to the guardian spirits of the home.
-These lararia would have been visited daily by the family members, who would perform rituals in order to maintain the protection of these domestic spirits.
-A key part of every lararium would have been the statues of significant gods and goddesses, who the family could leave offering for.
+Within every Roman house, there would have been a sacred shine, or lararium, dedicated to the guardian spirits of the home.
+These lararia would have been visited daily by the family members, who would perform rituals to maintain these domestic spirits' protection.
+A key part of every lararium would have been the statues of significant gods and goddesses, for whom the family could leave an offering.

-This beautiful little Venus figure was clearly a popular effigy to have within the household shrine, as fragments of her have been discovered on site across the Roman Empire.
-And as the goddess of love, sex, beauty and fertility it is no wonder she held an important position in the minds of Roman citizens.
+This beautiful little Venus figure was a popular effigy within the household shrine, as fragments of her have been discovered on sites across the Roman Empire.
+And as the goddess of love, sex, beauty and fertility, it is no wonder she held an important position in the minds of Roman citizens.

-Originally made in Gaul, and possibly in the Thames Valley, from white clay which would, much later, become known as ’pipe clay for its use in the making of clay pipes.
+Originally made in Gaul, and possibly in the Thames Valley, from white clay, which would, much later, become known as pipeclay for its use in clay pipes.